Tooele Valley Utah Temple

 Total Floor Area:70,000 square feet

 The Tooele Valley Utah Temple will be a three-story building of approximately 70,000 square feet.
 Plans also call for the construction of an adjacent 20,000-square-foot meetinghouse.
+The exterior of the temple will be clad in cast stone with copper shingles.
+Inspiration for the architectural details was drawn from nearby historic tabernacles.
+Several flowers native to the Tooele Valley will be featured in the art glass and throughout interior and exterior including cliffrose and silvery lupine.1

 On September 25, 2019, the location of the Tooele Valley Utah Temple was announced.
 The temple will be constructed in the community of Erda, northwest of the intersection of Erda Way and Highway 36.
-Erda offers a central location to residents in the Tooele Valley.1
+Erda offers a central location to residents in the Tooele Valley.2

 Utah's twenty-first temple was announced for Tooele Valley on April 7, 2019, at the Sunday Afternoon Session of General Conference by President Russell M. Nelson.
 There are eleven stakes organized in the valley with stake centers located in the communities of Tooele, Stansbury Park, Grantsville, and Erda.
-In recent years, Church membership has grown steadily in the county with members driving over 30 miles to participate in temple worship at the Salt Lake Temple.2
+In recent years, Church membership has grown steadily in the county with members driving over 30 miles to participate in temple worship at the Salt Lake Temple.3

 The Tooele Valley Utah Temple will be the twenty-first temple built in Utah and the first built in Tooele County.